 - certified guide service

-- bike rental and tricitaxi rental at entrance (a driver will take you).
+- bike rental and tricitaxi rental at the entrance (a driver will take you).

 Cobá ruins opening hours